Théodore Flournoy: Influence

-Flournoy was a contemporary of Freud, and his work influenced C. G. Jung's study of another medium - his cousin Hélène Preiswerk - which was turned into Jung's doctoral dissertation in 1902.
-Jung also used Flournoy's publication of the autosuggestive writings of Miss Frank Miller as the starting-point for his own book Psychology of the Unconscious.
-Jung was also influenced by Flournoy's concept of a prospective element in the unconscious, laid out most clearly in his 1908 paper on 'Anti-Suicidal Teleological Automatisms', where he argued that last minute visions in (failed) suicides confirming the value of living served the (unconscious) purpose of preserving life.
+Flournoy was a contemporary of Freud.
+His work had influenced C. G. Jung.
+In 1902 Jung made a study of a medium - his cousin Hélène Preiswerk - which became Jung's doctoral dissertation.
+Jung then used the autosuggestive writings of Miss Frank Miller (1905), made at Flournoy's request, as the starting-point for his 1912 book Psychology of the Unconscious.
+For Part II of that book, Jung took inspiration from Flournoy's concept of a purposeful component in the unconscious to preserve life, stated in his 1908 paper, "Anti-Suicidal Teleological Automatisms".
+Flournoy here presented cases "where persons contemplating suicide had last minute visions persuading them of the meaning and value of life."

-Flournoy was also one of the few scholars of his time to embrace William James' view of the prime reality of non-dual consciousness (which James dubbed "sciousness") as expressed in his essay, Radical Empiricism.
-He published an introductory work, The Philosophy of William James, in 1911.
+Flournoy himself was influenced by William James.
+He was one of the few scholars of his time to embrace the prime reality of non-dual consciousness, a view James had dubbed "sciousness" in his essay, Radical Empiricism.
+Flournoy wrote the introductory work, The Philosophy of William James (1911).